yiheyue/common-linux-cmd/docs/about_cmd.md

 The `which` command can determine the exact location of a given executable program.

-get the exact location of these commands
+e.g. get the exact location of these commands

 ```
 user@pc ~ $ which which